debug-ito/greskell/README.md

 In the above example, `allV` is the GraphTraversal obtained by `g.V()`. `isPerson` and `isMarko` are method calls of `.hasLabel` and `.has` steps, respectively. `(&.)` operator combines a `GTraversal` and `Walk` to get an expression that the graph traversal steps are executed on the GraphTraversal.

-The above example also uses `AesonVertex` type. `AesonVertex` is a type for a graph vertex.
+The above example also uses `AVertex` type. `AVertex` is a type for a graph vertex.
 We will explain it in detail later in [Graph structure types](#graph-structure-types).

 Note that we use `(&)` operator in the definition of `allV`. `(&)` operator from [Data.Function](http://hackage.haskell.org/package/base/docs/Data-Function.html) module is just the flip of `($)` operator.
 Likewise, greskell defines `($.)` operator, so we could also write the above expression as follows.